industrial-edge/Performance-Analytics/docs/Installation.md

 ### Configure S7 Connector

-Open the your Management and launch the S7 Connector configurator.
+Open your Management App and launch the S7 Connector configurator.

 Add a new data source for PLC1 with the OPC UA connector: